Frazer-BC/NFL-Game-Project/README.md

 ### Frameworks, Libraries & Programs Used

--   [Google Fonts:](https://fonts.google.com) was used to import the 'Permanent marker' and 'East Sea Dotko' fonts into the style.css file which are used on all pages of the project.
+-   [Google Fonts:](https://fonts.google.com) was used to import the 'Archivo' and 'Jaro' fonts into the style.css file which are used on all pages of the project.
 -   [Font Awesome:](https://fontawesome.com) was used to add icons for aesthetic and UX purposes.
 -   [Git:](https://git-scm.com) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com) is used as the respository for the projects code after being pushed from Git.